 During your journey in India, you’ll experience desert glamping and authentic cultural connections in the Thar Desert.
 Uncover the strange beauty of this region in Part 1 of the Wildest India miniseries—from the sunbaked desert, to the Temple of Rats, to city-loving monkeys that are as mischievous as they are cute.

-*Some of the links on this page are affiliate links, which means we make a small commission if you purchase something.
-It costs you nothing and every penny goes to improving and operating our free community, The Network, the running of the SoFe Travel team and SoFe community at large.
+Ed’s note: This post contains affiliate links, which means we make a small commission if you purchase something.
+It costs you nothing and every penny goes towards improving and operating our free community, The Network, the running of the SoFe Travel team and SoFe community at large.
 Wherever possible, we support women-owned businesses and ethical, sustainable organisations.

 By joining our email list, you’ll be the first to know about our newest Meetup Tours, special sales and discounts, as well as ways to get involved with the largest online community for solo female travelers.